HarxSan/zocket_ai_agent/README.md

 A powerful web application to scrape websites, search the web, and generate AI-powered summaries using Google's Gemini API.

+The Project is live in : https://zocket-ai-agent-asvl.onrender.com

+(Please wait for about 50 sec to 1 min while accessing for it to spin up as it runs on a free tier instance)

 ## 🌟 Features

 - **Web Scraping**: Extract text content from any website